I may get paid commission for purchases made after clicking a link in this post.

 Giving your emails your total focus during a specific period in the day means you can deal with email properly – deleting, filing and actioning everything in your inbox in one go and ending the day with a nice clear inbox (and a whole load of smug satisfaction!).
 For more on this see my post on how to sort out your overflowing inbox for good.

-I won’t lie, ignoring notifications and only ‘checking in’ once or twice a day takes a whole bucket load of self-discipline, but it is more than worth it for the massive amount of time you get back – potentially an hour or two per day (it takes a lot longer to deal with your notifications one by one than it does dealing with them ‘en masse’, not to mention the ‘warming up to the task’ savings you get!) and the reduced stress levels.
+I won’t lie, ignoring notifications and only ‘checking in’ once a day takes a whole bucket load of self-discipline, but it is more than worth it for the massive amount of time you get back – potentially an hour or two per day (it takes a lot longer to deal with your notifications one by one than it does dealing with them ‘en masse’, not to mention the ‘warming up to the task’ savings you get!) – not to mention the reduced stress levels you will experience.

 5. Turn off notifications on your phone